-Over the past five years, Hanoi City has undergone an extensive urbanization process and many construction projects are planned in the near future.
-The urbanization will trigger the urban sprawl and the infrastructure networks expanding urban districts around Hanoi urban region.
-Adequate methods for monitoring geohazards in the new urban region are crucial for the city authorities to survey the subsidence phenomenon and limit its damaging consequences.
-Using interferometric radar technique, we investigate the field of ground deformation related to the subsidence from 2007 to 2011.
-The StaMPS/MTI approach provides a complete spatial coverage of the area under study and together with the use of new L-band ALOS-PALSAR images allows us to overcome the decorrelation problem in tropical region such as Hanoi.
+Over the past 5 years, Hanoi City has undergone an extensive urbanization process and many construction projects are planned for the near future.
+The urbanization will trigger urban sprawl as well as the infrastructure networks expanding the urban districts around the Hanoi region.
+Adequate methods for monitoring geo-hazards in the new urban region are crucial for the city authorities to survey the subsidence phenomenon and limit its damaging consequences.
+Using interferometric radar technique, we investigate the scope of ground deformation related to the subsidence from 2007 to 2011.
+The StaMPS/MTI approach provides complete spatial coverage of the area under study, and together with the use of new L-band ALOS-PALSAR images, allows us to overcome the decorrelation problem in tropical regions such as Hanoi.
 Therefore, for the first time, a map of the mean subsidence velocity over the urban region of Hanoi City has been obtained.
-This map shows that the mean vertical subsidence rate ranges from 0 to 68.0 mm.yr-1, and the larger zones of deformation correspond to the three main areas in Hoang Mai, Ha Dong-Thanh Xuan and Tu Liem-Hoai Duc districts.
+This map shows that the mean vertical subsidence rate ranges from 0 to $68.0 \,\mathrm{mm}\,\mathrm{yr}^{-1}$, and the larger zones of deformation correspond to the three main areas in Hoang Mai, Ha Dong-Thanh Xuan and Hoai Duc - Tu Liem districts.

-We demonstrate that the origin of this phenomenon is a complex combination of the presence of geologic composition of sand, loamy sand, clay with organic matter and sandy clay in Hai Hung and Thai Binh formations, the development of impermeable built-up surfaces, the lowering of piezometric level in the Qp aquifer due to strong withdrawal from Qp aquifer after 2008 with higher water potable demands accompanying the drawdown of groundwater level in the Qh aquifer, and the choice of foundation type.
+We demonstrate that the origin of this phenomenon is a complex combination of the presence of geologic composition of sand, loamy sand, clay with organic matter and sandy clay in the Hai Hung and Thai Binh formations; the development of impermeable built-up surfaces; the lowering of piezometric levels in the $Q{\rm p}$ aquifer due to strong withdrawal from $Q{\rm p}$ aquifer after 2008, with higher potable water demands accompanying the drawdown of groundwater level in the $Q{\rm h}$ aquifer; and the choice of foundation type.
 The temporal evolution of InSAR data compared to leveling data shows a great similarity between these two data sets.
-A regular lowering of the ground occurred till the end of 2008, and then large variations appear from 2009 with upward and downward ground motions, which reveal a non-stationary state of the surface deformation.
+A regular lowering of the ground occurred until the end of 2008, and then large variations appear from 2009 with upward- and downward ground motions, which reveal a non-stationary state of the surface deformation.
 The existence of transient movements of the surface is probably related to the recharge of the aquifer by rainfalls.
-This study demonstrates that StaMPS/MTI is effective for the region where human-made structures such as urban development are dominant.
+This study demonstrates that StaMPS/MTI is effective for the region where human-made structures, such as urban development, are dominant.

 The results of this study raise important consequences for hazard management in the Hanoi urban region.
-A zoning of different levels of land subsidence susceptibility is crucial in order to help to find the most appropriate solution.
+A zoning of different levels of land subsidence susceptibility is crucial in order to help find the most appropriate solution.
 This can be achieved through a combination of groundwater reduction withdrawal, restrained construction work, and suitable building foundations in the most susceptible areas.

 Acknowledgements.
-The authors would like to acknowledge the supports from the Vietnam Institute of Geosciences and Mineral Resources under the NAFOSTED Grant 105.11.50.09, the Northern Division of Planning and Investigation for Water Resources, the Hanoi Housing and Urban Development Corporation, the Japan Aerospace Exploration Agency, the United States National Aeronautics and Space Administration, the European Space Agency under the contract C1P.2616, and the Vietnam Ministry of Education and Training under the Project 322.
-Interferometric data were processed using the open source SAR processor such as StaMPS.
+The authors would like to acknowledge the support of the Vietnam Institute of Geosciences and Mineral Resources under the NAFOSTED grant 105.11.50.09, the Northern Division of Planning and Investigation for Water Resources, the Hanoi Housing and Urban Development Corporation, the Japan Aerospace Exploration Agency, the United States National Aeronautics and Space Administration, the European Space Agency under contract C1P.2616, and the Vietnam Ministry of Education and Training under Project 322.
+Interferometric data were processed using the open source SAR processor StaMPS.